Digital Nomad Life in Varna, Bulgaria

 What do people appreciate most about the culture in Varna?

 "The traditions that are observed most of which are centuries old.
 One of which is "Martinitza" (probably not spelled correctly).
 March 1st which celebrates the coming of spring and you wear something red and white.
 Everyone seems to participate even the dogs and cats.
-Coffee shops...Bulgarians love to sit inside or outside, talk and drink coffee...very good coffee," remarked one member in Varna.
+Coffee shops...Bulgarians love to sit inside or outside, talk and drink coffee...very good coffee," said one person in Varna.

 What do people find most challenging about the culture in Varna?

 "Putting up with terrible drivers.
 Streets in many cities are very narrow and cars are parked every which-way on sidewalks or wherever.
 Speed limits for the most part are not observed and very seldom enforced.
-I will admit that the new government is trying to crack down on speeders with cameras," said one expat who made the move to Varna.
+I will admit that the new government is trying to crack down on speeders with cameras," explained one expat living in Varna, Bulgaria.

 What residency documents or visas did I need if I will be in Varna for a while?